Updated November 4, 2019

 Don’t let the road construction keep you away from this quaint shopping area on the western edge of Downtown Des Moines.
 The area boasts several shops that will be sure to check some lucky folks off your holiday lists.
 The Cheese Shop is a surefire way to delight any foodie, and the folks at Swell will help you find the perfect gift for the littles on your list.
 Also, don’t forget that the Des Moines Art Center has a great gift shop where you can find unique items for any art lover.

-Where to take a break, and get a treat: There are many places to pop in and grab a snack, but Inspired Grounds is one of our favorite stops.
+Where to take a break, and get a treat: There are many places to pop in and grab a snack, but Vino 209 Wine Bar & Bistro is one of our favorite stops.

 Shopping locally is easy in Uptown Ankeny.
-Be sure to check out antique and home décor shops Dept. R and The Calico House for some truly unique gifts.
-They are planning on kicking off their holiday season a little early with a Champagne and Mistletoe event on Friday, November 10th.
-Attendees will enjoy holiday open houses, roasted nuts, kettle corn, carolers, carriage rides, a bonfire with s’mores, Christmas karaoke, an ugly sweater contest, and a kissing booth.
+Be sure to check out antique and home décor shops Dept. R and Walnut Street Gallery for some truly unique gifts.
+Uptown Ankeny is planning on kicking off their holiday season a little early with a Champagne and Mistletoe event on Friday, November 8, 2019.
+Attendees will enjoy holiday open houses, carolers, carriage rides, a bonfire with s’mores, an ugly sweater contest, and more.

 Where to take a break, and get a treat: If you’re looking for a caffeine fix Porchlight Coffeehouse should do the trick and their Mini Donuts, served warm and dusted with your choice of cinnamon sugar, apple cider or salted caramel sugar are sure to make your belly happy.